 While still growing and certainly not old, the road bike power meter product market seems like a maturing young adult leaving behind a pretty wild time of adolescence.

 Specifically, I see that:

-Options have normalized: As in any maturing market, road cycling enthusiasts have had enough time to focus on a shorter list of power meters and suppliers that best suit their budget and performance needs and preferences.
+Options have normalized: As in any maturing market, road cycling enthusiasts have had enough time to focus on a shorter list of power meters and suppliers that best suit their budget, performance needs, and preferences.
 Those that don’t have broad appeal have either been marginalized or exited, either through acquisition or getting out completely.

 For example, rear hub power meters from Powertap, the company that made what was once considered a benchmark location and product for measuring your power output, are now gone from the scene.
 SRAM’s Quarq power meter unit bought the company, perhaps to use their greater retail distribution power and engineering resources to revive the brand and its fledgling product line, but have now discontinued the Powertap hub, pedal, and spider products.